actions/runner-images/README.md

 The table below reflects the list of these package managers and the software installed.

-The list of the repositories will be re-evaluated once a year to identify its usefulness and security state.
+The list of third party repositories is re-evaluated once a year to identify its usefulness and security state.

 | Operating system | Package manager                       | Third-party repos and packages |
 | :---             |        :---:                          |                           ---: |